AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 pursuits.
 He died in 390 or 391 AD.
 He was second to Chrysostom as an orator in the Greek church.
-More than this, he was one of the purest and best of men, and his was one of the five or six greatest names in the church\'s first five hundred years.
+More than this, he was one of the purest and best of men, and his was one of the five or six greatest names in the church's first five hundred years.

 Prof. Schaff styles him "one of the champions of Orthodoxy."